 Giving your designer feedback is one of the key steps to delivering the best result for your project.
 But how to do you give designers feedback, knowing you’re giving the right kind of feedback?

-The truth is, the ultimate job of a designer is to turn your ideas and vision for the product into something tangible.
-Now, because we’re not mind readers, we use various techniques to get this information from you.
+The ultimate job of a designer is to turn your ideas and vision for the product into something tangible.
+We use various techniques to get this information from you.
 This can vary from asking you for examples of things you do and don’t like, to quickly sketching ideas out in order to translate what you describe into something we can both see and agree on.

 So when it comes time to take those sketches or those ideas and turning them into something tangible, we often work to a v1 (version1) of the desired design.
 This allows us to continuously design and deliver your product faster by getting feedback sooner.